Flick Colby

 Felicity Isabelle "Flick" Colby (March 23, 1946 – May 26, 2011) was an American dancer and choreographer best known for being a founding member and the choreographer of the United Kingdom dance troupe Pan's People, which appeared on the BBC1 chart show Top of the Pops from 1968 to 1976.
 Colby became the full-time dance choreographer for the Top of the Pops dance troupes Pan's People, Ruby Flipper, Legs & Co., and Zoo (credited as "Dance Director"), from 1972 until 1983.

 Early life

-Colby was born in Hazleton, Pennsylvania.
-Her father was Thomas E. Colby, Professor of German at Hamilton College in upstate New York.
+Colby was born in Danville, Pennsylvania.
+Her father was Thomas E. Colby, Professor of German at Hamilton College in Clinton, New York.
 As a child, Colby lived in Clinton and later in Massachusetts.
 Educated at a school in New Hampshire and Abbot Academy (Andover, Massachusetts), she began attending ballet and other dance classes in Boston and performed in musicals before travelling to London in 1966.

-Top of the Pops career

-Colby was a founding member in December 1966 of Pan's People.
-After a few changes of line-up, by December 1967 the troupe comprised additionally Dee Dee Wilde, Babs Lord, Louise Clarke, Andrea Rutherford and Ruth Pearson.
-Their earliest BBC television appearance was in 1968 on The Bobbie Gentry Show, broadcast initially on BBC2 and repeated later on BBC1.
-Other BBC series followed, including Happening For Lulu in 1969 as well as The Price of Fame starring Georgie Fame and Alan Price.
-They first appeared on Top of the Pops in April 1968, and became a regular weekly feature in January 1970.
-They appeared on several other BBC programmes including The Two Ronnies.

-After 1971, Colby concentrated on choreography for Pan's People, and then from 1976 with new troupes she put together for TOTP named "Ruby Flipper", "Legs & Co." (both managed by former Pan's People dancer Ruth Pearson) and "Zoo", for which she was credited by TOTP as "Dance Director".
-She also choreographed the rock musical Catch My Soul, and co-wrote an instructional book, Let's Go Dancing (1979).